-When dealing with a Malware infested PC, you may have to prune several registry entries manually in case the cleanup tool you use does not remove all of them.
+When dealing with a Malware infested PC, you may have to delete several registry entries manually in case the cleanup tool you use does not remove all of them.
 In most cases, you would get an error (“Error Deleting Key”) stating that you don’t have permissions to delete the specified branch.
-So, additional steps are required to reset the registry ACL Permissions first, before deleting the key.
-RegASSASSIN from MalwareBytes makes it very easy to reset the ACLs and delete the keys.
-Whew!
-You don’t have to perform half a dozen steps to reset the permissions for each key.
+In that case, additional steps are required to reset the registry ACL permissions first, before removing the key.

 Deleting a Stubborn Registry Key

-2. Download RegASSASSIN from MalwareBytes Website.
+- Download the RegASSASSIN tool from MalwareBytes.com Website.

-4. Select the following checkboxes:
+- Select the following checkboxes: